 First it is important to discuss the record low interest rates.
-According to the latest market survey data on primary mortgages released by Freddie Mac on April 30, 2020, the 30-year fixed rate average fell to 3.23 percent.
+According to the latest market survey data on primary mortgages released by Freddie Mac on August 27, 2020, the 30-year fixed rate average fell to 2.91 percent.
 Last year around this time the 30-year fixed rate average was 4.14 percent.
-The 15-year fixed rate average has dropped below 3 percent, down to 2.77 percent.
+The 15-year fixed rate average has dropped 2.46 percent.
 Last year around this time the 15-year average was 3.68 percent.
 These current 30-year and 15-year mortgage fixed rates are the lowest levels in the history of Freddie Mac’s survey which goes back to 1971, almost 50 years ago.

-Lower mortgage interest rates, high housing valuations coupled with record high individual Fair, Isaac, and Company (FICO) scores (the average FICO score hit a record high of 703 in 2019) make mortgage lenders more friendly to potential mortgage loan refinancers.
+Lower mortgage interest rates, high housing valuations coupled with record high individual FICO scores (the average FICO score hit a record high of 703 in 2019) make mortgage lenders more friendly to potential mortgage loan refinancers.

 4 Questions Before Going to a Mortgage Lender

-Given that now may be a good time for employees to refinance their mortgages, you are encouraged to ask the following four questions before going to a mortgage lender to apply for a new mortgage:
+Given that now may be a good time to refinance mortgages, you might consider asking the following questions before applying for a new mortgage: